-Step 11: Return the water to a full rolling boil.
-This may take a few minutes.
+Step 10: Return the water to a full rolling boil.

 With cover on, process jars at a gentle, steady boil for the time indicated in the recipe.
 Process time for the marinara sauce is 35 minutes for pint jars and 40 minutes for quart jars.

-Step 11: After processing time is up, turn off heat, remove canner lid, and leave jars in canner for 5 minutes.
+Step 12: After processing time is up, turn off heat, remove canner lid, and leave jars in canner for 5 minutes.

 Set them upright on a towel to cool with approximately 1 to 2 inches between them.
 Do not retighten the rims.
 You may hear a pinging noise as the jars cool and seal.
 The jars should not be disturbed for 12-24 hours.

 After they have rested for at least 12 hours, press the center of each lid.
 There shouldn't be any give to it.
 If it gives to your finger pressure, that means the seal isn't good.
 Refrigerate and use it soon, or freeze the contents.

 Label each jar with the contents and date.
 Store in a cool, dark, dry place.

-Step 15: Enjoy your homemade canned goods!
+Step 16: Enjoy your homemade canned goods!

 Here are some of my recipes that are suitable for water process canning: